asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

   generate with limit
 - prefer the stream builder instead when generating new elements that will end up going through a stream pipeline, instead of creating an intermediate Collection instance on which you will call .stream() anyway.

+## Arrays

+Class containing various methods for manipulating arrays such as sorting and searching, this class also contains a static factory that allows arrays to be viewed as lists.

+### Interface

+- static Arrays.stream(...) - this

+### Caveats

 ## Collector